 Compensation: $35/hour This is a part-time position.

 The University of Michigan Wolverine Pathways was established to increase the high school graduation rate, college acceptance and retention rates of academically promising scholars.
 The Wolverine Pathways teachers will provide exemplary service and expertise in their given subject area of E/LA to the communities of Ypsilanti, Southfield, and/or Detroit.
 They will facilitate the program for highly motivated rising 7th through 12th grade scholars.
-We are looking for teachers to fill positions for the summer Mon-Thur sessions (2018), and/or the upcoming fall/winter Saturday sessions.
+We are looking for teachers to fill positions for the fall Saturday session.

 - Bachelor’s degree in education or related specialty.

 - At least 2 years experience in selected subject area.